tymyrddin/red-network/source/docs/box/README.md

 ## What?

-Techniques such as spoofing emails, IP brute forcing, Google hacking, DHCP hijacking, MitM, Hijacking BGP, and port redirection.
+Some overviews, creative hacks, tools, tips and codes, like Google hacking, DHCP hijacking, MitM, Hijacking BGP, and port redirection, ...

-Some nice overviews, creative hacks, tools, tips and codes.

 ## Why?